Azure-Samples/Devcenter/README.md

 To complete the steps in this guide, you will need the Azure CLI and the GitHub CLI.

+Note: The below code snippets are in `bash`.
+If you prefer to use `PowerShell`, slight modifications are required.

 ## Clone the repository

 ```bash